Research associate in Molecular Diagnostics and Virology

-- 2011-pres.
-Postdoctoral/Research Associate, Wagner Lab, Cornell University Dept. of Population Medicine and Diagnostic Sciences.
-I am currently working on correlates of immune protection using serology-based assays in emerging infectious disease models (including lyme disease and EHV-1).
-I have a joint appointment in epidemiology and the NY State Veterinary Diagnostic Lab (serology/immunology).
+- 2011-2013.
+Postdoctoral Associate, Wagner Lab and Serology/Immunology diagnostic section, Cornell University Dept. of Population Medicine and Diagnostic Sciences.
+Worked on correlates of immune protection using serology-based assays in emerging infectious disease models (including lyme disease and EHV-1).

 - 2010-2011 Research Fellow, Cantor Lab, Dana-Farber Cancer Institute and Harvard Medical School Dept. of Pathology.
 Molecular pathology of variant MHC alleles in transgenic mouse models.
 Studied mechanisms for impairment of virus antigen recognition by murine T cells harboring a mutation in the homolog of human leukocyte antigen E. For these studies, I worked on the prototypic host-switching arenavirus, lymphocytic choriomeningitis virus (LCMV).

 - 2007-2010 Postdoctoral Associate/Fellow, Parrish Lab, Cornell Baker Institute for Animal Health.
 Worked on the canine parvovirus model of host switching, specifically transferrin receptor binding and directed evolution of antibodies using yeast surface display.